fboender/scriptform/doc/MANUAL.md

       client's browser.
 This allows you to output images, binary files, etc to the client.
 The script must include the proper headers and body itself.

+**All output is assumed to be UTF8, regardless of system encoding!**

 If the script's exit code is 0, the output of the script (stdout) is captured and shown to the user in the browser.